yshrsmz/yshrsmz.github.io/pages/products/sincetimer/privacy-policy.md

 This type of service allows this Application to access Data from your account on a third party service and perform actions with it.
 These services are not activated automatically, but require explicit authorization by the User.

-#### Twitter ccount access(Twitter, Inc.)
+### Google Drive account access(Google)

-This service allows this Application to connect with the User's account on the Twitter social network, provided by Twitter, Inc.
+This service allows this Application to connect with the User's account on Google Drive, provided by Google.
 Personal Data collected: various types of Data as specified in the privacy policy of the service.

-Place of processing: US – [Privacy Poclicy](https://twitter.com/privacy)
+Place of processing: US – [Privacy Policy](https://support.google.com/drive/answer/2450387?hl=en).
+Privacy Shield participant.

 ### Advertising